Whistleblowing

 Overview

-Unfortunately, government officials and employees will sometimes make mistakes or engage in activities that are inconsistent with the requirements of their positions or with the public trust.
-Obviously, it is to the jurisdiction's benefit, and to the public trust, that improper actions be recognized and curative actions taken.
-Often, this may not be possible unless someone reports the improper actions.
-However, by making a report adverse to an official or a superior, there is a risk that, in return, an adverse action will be taken against the person who made the report.
-Whistleblowing policies guard against improper actions being taken against the "whistleblower.
+Government officials and employees may make mistakes or engage in activities that are inconsistent with the requirements of their positions or that violate the public trust.
+It is to the jurisdiction's benefit, and to the public trust, to identify improper actions and take curative actions.
+Often, this may not be possible unless someone (such as an employee) reports the improper actions (referred to as "whistleblowing").
+However, an employee may fear making a report adverse to an official or a superior because of a presumed risk that, in return, an adverse action will be taken against them.
+Whistleblowing laws and policies guard against this presumed risk by prohibiting adverse retaliatory actions against the whistleblower.

 Washington Statutes